Skip to content

 What you’ll do

-Execute Linux shell commands via session.command.execute_command(), handle outputs, and avoid common pitfalls (non-persistent working directory / environment variables).
+Execute Linux shell commands via session.command.execute(), handle outputs, and avoid common pitfalls (non-persistent working directory / environment variables).

 The Command Execution API also supports: